 Ureteric stricture is a medical condition where in the lumen of the ureter narrows down and obstructs the flow of the urine.
 Lumen is the duct that is responsible to carry urine from the kidneys to the bladder.
 There are several reasons that can cause ureteric strictures.
 The causes are commonly categorized as either anastomotic or non-anastomotic the categorization depends on the development of the obstruction.
 In certain cases, the stricture might be malign while in others it is considered benign.

 Ureteropelvic junction (UPJ) obstruction is the most common form of ureteric stricture which is caused when narrowing occurs at the level of the UPJ.
 Usually, the ureteric stricture is an outcome of kidney infections, kidney stones, or damage to the functions of the kidney.

-Anyone can develop Ureteric Stricture, however, individuals undergoing the treatments for certain medical conditions such as ureterostomy for a kidney, or ureteric stone management of urinary diversion are at a greater risk of developing the condition.
+Anyone can develop ureteric stricture, however, individuals undergoing the treatments for certain medical conditions such as ureterostomy for a kidney, or ureteric stone management of urinary diversion are at a greater risk of developing the condition.
 In any case, if you experience pain in your lower abdomen while urinating or other problems related to urinating, you must consult the doctor.

-Causes of Uretric Stricture
+Causes of Ureteric Stricture

-External trauma or a side effect of undergoing treatment for some other condition are the two primary causes of Ureteric Stricture.
+External trauma or a side effect of undergoing treatment for some other condition are the two primary causes of ureteric stricture.
 Some of the common causes of the conditions are listed below:

 - Congenital Obstruction